 If you are growing in the ground you will need to understand the type of soil you are have and how to prepare it for growing produce.
 There are comprehensive notes on the soils in Salisbury Council and recommendations based on where you live.

 If you are not growing in the ground there are notes for growing in containers of various types, including wicking beds.

 There are notes on how to grow and manage various vegetables and fruit trees, as well as making composts and worm farms, organic fertilising and pest control, looking after your health and our environment.

 - Summer garden tips - click to read here

 - Spring garden tips - Seasonal Update

 - Keeping fit for gardening - some mobility, stretching and exercise tips

-The garden is located on the corner Waterloo Corner Road and Halba Crescent.
+The garden is located at the back of the Burton Community Hub.
+Between the Hub and Springbank shopping centre.
 Find out more by calling (08) 8406 8251.